-Has Your Doctor Tried To Help You Battle Your Neuropathy Pain But You Still Can’t Find Relief?
+Has Your Doctor Tried To Help You Battle Your Neuropathy But You Still Can’t Find Relief?

-When general over the counter pills bring no relief for your neuropathy your doctor will often write a prescription for a much stronger pain medicine.
-The problem here is that opioids, morphine derivatives and even Tramadol has been known to come with a variety of side effects, many even worse than the original pain they were prescribed for.
+When general over-the-counter pills bring no relief for your neuropathy your doctor will often write a prescription for a much stronger pain medicine.
+The problem is that opioids, morphine derivatives, and even Tramadol have been known to come with a variety of side effects, many even worse than the original pain they were prescribed for.

-Ointments and creams rubbed directly on the skin can provide a measure of temporary relief but doesn’t actually do much to improve your overall condition.
-You may have tried several of these, such as Lidocaine only to discover that your skin becomes irritated and you may even experience breathing issues.
+Ointments and creams rubbed directly on the skin can provide a measure of temporary relief but don't actually do much to improve your overall condition.
+You may have tried several of these, such as Lidocaine, counter-irritant products (menthol, eucalyptus, capsaicin, etc.), and topical NSAIDS, only to discover that your skin becomes irritated and you may even experience breathing issues.

-Some neuropathy sufferers have found a degree of relief by taking drugs intended to control epileptic seizures, medicines such as Carbamzepine or Gabapentin.
-Again, however, a laundry list of side effects ranging from constipation, drowsiness and nausea all the way to heart problems makes this far from an ideal option.
+Some neuropathy sufferers have found a degree of relief by taking drugs intended to control epileptic seizures, medicines such as Carbamazepine or Gabapentin.
+A laundry list of side-effects ranging from constipation, drowsiness, and nausea all the way to heart problems makes this far from an ideal option.

 Neuropathy Can Be Cured

-That is a great question that deserves a multi-level answer.
-Of course your doctor wants nothing more than to take care of his or her patients, but there are several reasons that may limit their otherwise good intentions.
+A great question that deserves a detailed answer.
+Of course your doctor wants nothing more than to take care of their patients, but there are several reasons that may limit their otherwise good intentions.
+Let's unpack that!

 Physicians Lack Financial Incentive To Prevent Or Cure Disease